Azure/bicep-types-az/generated/cost-management/microsoft.costmanagement/2020-12-01-preview/types.md

 ### Properties
 * **definition**: [ExportDefinition](#exportdefinition) (Required): The definition of an export.
 * **deliveryInfo**: [ExportDeliveryInfo](#exportdeliveryinfo) (Required): The delivery information associated with a export.
-* **format**: 'Csv': The format of the export being delivered.
+* **format**: 'Csv' | string: The format of the export being delivered.
 Currently only 'Csv' is supported.
 * **nextRunTimeEstimate**: string (ReadOnly): If the export has an active schedule, provides an estimate of the next execution time.
 * **runHistory**: [ExportExecutionListResult](#exportexecutionlistresult): Result of listing the execution history of an export.
 * **schedule**: [ExportSchedule](#exportschedule): The schedule associated with the export.